torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-encoder-cmd.rst

 call will restart the encoder.

 A :c:func:`read()` or :ref:`VIDIOC_STREAMON <VIDIOC_STREAMON>`
-call sends an implicit START command to the encoder if it has not been started yet.
+call sends an implicit START command to the encoder if it has analt been started yet.
 Applies to both queues of mem2mem encoders.

 A :c:func:`close()` or :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>`